-Surveys of small specific groups like MPs or health authorities when used responsibly can be a very useful way of informing our audience and gathering information, but like opinion polls they must be both conducted and reported with care and after seeking appropriate advice.
-Contact should be made at an early stage both with Political Research Unit, who will advise as to whether the survey is practical, and from the Chief Political Adviser, who will advise on the necessary thresholds for responses and on appropriate content.
+When used responsibly surveys of small specific groups like MPs or health authorities can be a very useful way of informing our audience and gathering information, but like opinion polls they must be both conducted and reported with care and after seeking appropriate advice.
+Contact should be made at an early stage both with the Political Research Unit, who will advise as to whether the survey is practical, and with the Chief Political Adviser, who will advise on the necessary thresholds for responses and on appropriate content.